 Dmytro Holod, Ph.D.

-Associate Dean for Academic Programs & Graduate Program Director, MS Finance
+Associate Dean for Academic Programs & MS Finance Program Director

 Dr. Holod received his Ph.D. from the University of Kentucky in 2005.
 His research interests include financial intermediation and corporate finance.
 Dr. Holod presented his research at numerous academic and practitioner conferences, and his work was published in finance and economics journals, including the Journal of Money, Credit and Banking, the Journal of Banking and Finance, and Financial Management.